Matthew Chapter 5

 14. “You are the light of the world.
 A city laying on a hill isn’t able to be hidden.

-15. “And they don’t light a lamp and put it under a measuring basket, but on the lampstand and shines light to all men in the house.
+15. “And they don’t light a lamp and put it under a measuring basket, but on the lampstand and it shines light to all men in the house.

 16. “In the same way, let your light shine before men so they might see your good works, and might glorify your Father in the heavens.